Study these 7 reasons why most eCommerce sites fail (so that yours doesn’t)

 In other words, the more time you lose to slow-loading pages, the more money you leave on the table.
 High-traffic periods also tend to exacerbate this issue by putting more strain on your site.

-It’s therefore evermore important to keep a constant pulse on eCommerce site speed and proactively address any potential issues before they snowball into bigger, costly problems.
+It’s therefore evermore important to keep a constant pulse on eCommerce site speed (as well as your eCommerce website optimization) and proactively address any potential issues before they snowball into bigger, costly problems.

 How to solve slow load times